prapanw/plain_logger/README.md

-# simple_logger - Make logging simple and easy
+# plain_logger - Make logging simple and easy

 An easy to use helper pip package to help you log details at any point in code.